Your Content Calendar Just Ain't Cutting It. Here’s Why.

 Also, RedBull gives you hyper-productivity wings.
 Or so they say.

-That’s why this October 2017 I'll walk you again through my content creation process that lends itself to autopilot strategies from start to scheduler, from ideation to implementation.
-I’m providing you with a master spreadsheet, video tutorials, checklists, ideation prompts, calendars, live workshops and office hours to answer your questions surrounding content creation in my MAP YOUR CONTENT Group Workshop which happens every spring and fall so you can reclaim your summer and winter holidays.
-Don't miss this round!
+But that’s why I’ve decided to walk you through my content creation process that lends itself to autopilot strategies from start to scheduler, from ideation to implementation.
+I’m providing you with a master spreadsheet, video tutorials, checklists, ideation prompts, and calendars to answer your questions surrounding content creation in my MAP YOUR CONTENT COURSE which is now a self-paced course!